 - It is impenetrable to modifications from third parties

 - The network’s security is given by the users’ consensus on proof of work and the cryptographic protocol at the base of all transactions.

 - Ethereum cannot be tampered with by intermediary actors like governments or banking institutions.

 While the DAO hack of 2016 alerted users about potential hacks and vulnerabilities to smart contracts, Ethereum remains a highly dependable and secure computing network.
 On the other hand, the obsession with keeping security protocols running at maximum capacity harms mainstream users looking to run new applications on the blockchain.
 As a result, the cost of Ether remains high and inaccessible to many developers.

 The cryptocurrency industry has its superstar player that enjoys worldwide popularity in Bitcoin.
 However, Ethereum is not lagging far behind the famous crypto.
-It is rapidly developing a loyal community of developers who embrace the option to run any code they want on its blockchain.
+On the contrary, it is rapidly developing a loyal community of developers who embrace the option to run any code they want on its blockchain.

-As it stands, Ethereum is one of the most important revelations of blockchain technology and, most probably, the no.1 platform for decentralized applications of the future.
+As it stands, Ethereum is one of the most important revelations of blockchain technology and probably the no.1 platform for future decentralized applications.